-- changes in general economic conditions; - · our ability or inability to obtain necessary financing, and the terms of any such financing; - · changes in interest rates, especially as applicable to securitization trust debt; - · our ability to generate sufficient operating and financing cash flows; - competition: - · level of future provisioning for receivables losses; - the levels of actual losses on receivables; and - regulatory requirements.
+- · changes in general economic conditions; - · our ability or inability to obtain necessary financing, and the terms of any such financing; - · changes in interest rates, especially as applicable to securitization trust debt; - · our ability to generate sufficient operating and financing cash flows; - · competition; - · level of future provisioning for receivables losses; - · the levels of actual losses on receivables; and - · regulatory requirements.

 Forward-looking statements in this report also include our recorded figures representing allowances for remaining expected lifetime credit losses, our markdown of the recorded value for the portion of our portfolio accounted for at fair value, our charge to the provision for credit losses for the our legacy portfolio, our estimates of fair value (most significantly for our receivables accounted for at fair value), our entries offsetting the preceding, and figures derived from any of the preceding.
 In each case, such figures are forward-looking statements because they are dependent on our estimates of cash to be received and losses to be incurred in the future.
-The accuracy of such estimates may be adversely affected by various factors, which include (in addition to risks relating to the COVD-19 pandemic and to the economy generally) the following: possible increased delinquencies; repossessions and losses on retail installment contracts; incorrect prepayment speed and/or discount rate assumptions; possible unavailability of qualified personnel, which could adversely affect our rights to collect payments from our portfolio; other changes in government regulations affecting consumer redit; possible declines in the market price for used vehicles, which could adversely affect our realization upon repossessed vehicles; and economic conditions in geographic areas in which the Company's business is concentrated.
-The accuracy of such estimates may also be affected by the effects of the COVID-19 pandemic and of governmental responses to said concentrated.
+The accuracy of such estimates may be adversely affected by various factors, which include (in addition to risks relating to the COVD-19 pandemic and to the economy generally) the following: possible increased delinquencies; repossessions and losses on retail installment contracts; incorrect prepayment speed and/or discount rate assumptions; possible unavailability of qualified personnel, which could adversely affect our portfolio; possible increases in the rate of consumer bankruptcy filings, which could adversely affect our rights to collect payments from our portfolio; other changes in government regulations affecting consumer credit; possible declines in the market price for used vehicles, which could adversely affect our realization upon repossessed vehicles; and economic conditions in geographic areas in which the Company's business is concentrated.
 The accuracy of such estimates may also be affected by the effects of the COVID-19 pandemic and of governmental responses to said pandemic, which have included prohibitions on certain means of enforcement of receivables, and may include additional restrictions, as yet unknown, in the future.
 Any or all of such factors also may affect our future financial results, as to which there can be no assurance.
-Any implication that past results or past consecutive earnings are i
+Any implication that past results or past consecutive earnings are indicative of future results or futur

 Forward-looking statements are not guarantees of performance.
 They involve risks, uncertainties and assumptions.
 Actual results may differ from expectations due to many factors beyond our ability to control or predict, including those described herein, and in documents incorporated by reference in this report.
-For these statements, we claim the protection of the safe harbor for forward-looking statements contained in the Private Securities Litigation Reform Act of 1995
+For these statements, we claim the protection of the safe harbor for forward-looking statements contained in the Private Securities Litigation Reform Act of 1995.